jbarbaro/RCourse/chapter2.md

 > data.frame$column_name[ rows ]

+Alternatively, when using square bracket notation to index a column you can also use the column name not just it's numbered position in the data frame.

+> data.frame[, " column_name " ]

 As you might have noticed when you index a data frame on only one column, R will return the output as a vector of values and not a column.
 In some instances, however, it is useful to have R return a column.
-You can do this by specifying `drop = FALSE.
-For example
+You can do this by specifying the column position or column name in the square bracket without any commas.
+For instance:

+> data.frame["column_name"]

+This can be limiting though because you are not able to index rows simulataneously.
+To do this we need to set drop = FALSE.

-> data.frame[ , 1, drop = FALSE ]
+> data.frame[ 1 : 5 , 1, drop = FALSE ]

 You can also exclude columns and rows when indexing by using a negative sign before the column or row you want to remove.
 For instance: